Skip to main content

 Pruning

-No pruning needed — the pyramidal form develops naturally.
-Do not remove the leader.
-Remove dead branches if needed.
+No pruning is needed — the dense pyramidal form develops naturally.
+The central leader should not be removed.
+Remove dead branches as they appear.

 Maintenance Level